mlabs-haskell/catalyst-funded-projects/Fund9/Dev Documentation Drive/README.md

 ### February 2023

-This month, team members made toward documenting the cardano-api, a major topic highlighted in our original proposal.
+This month, team members made progress toward documenting the cardano-api, a major topic highlighted in our original proposal.

 While there was a fair amount of information, internal and external, to draw from, it was somewhat challenging to identify/develop generic use cases to highigh as examples.
 Of course, workable examples are an objective of the project and a key aspect of affective documentation.